 Consider the arrangement shown in the Fig. 5.15.
 There are four pendula tied to a string.
-Pendula A and C are of the same length, pendulum B is of shorter length and pendulum D is of longer length.
-Pendulum A has a solid rubber ball as its bob and acts as the driver pendulum or the source pendulum.
-Other three pendula have hollow rubber balls as their bobs and act as the driven pendula.
+Pendula A and C are of the same length, pendulum B is shorter and pendulum D is longer.
+Pendulum A is having a solid rubber ball as its bob and will act as the driver pendulum or source pendulum.
+Other three pendula are having hollow rubber balls as their bobs and will act as the driven pendula.
 As the pendula A and C are of the same lengths, their natural frequencies are the same.
-Pendulum B has higher natural frequency as its length is shorter than that of pendulum A. Natural frequency of pendulum D is less than that of pendula A and
+Pendulum B has higher natural frequency as it is shorter and pendulum D is of lower natural frequency than that of A and C.